matkoch/matkoch.github.io/_posts/2020-07-01-road-to-cross-platform-setup-and-bootstrapping-in-dotnet.md

 "$DOTNET_EXE" run --project "$BUILD_PROJECT_FILE" --no-build -- "$@"
 {% endhighlight %}

-The bootstrapping scripts are very important to run on build servers, since the required .NET Core SDK might not be installed.
+The bootstrapping scripts are very important to run on build servers, since the required .NET Core SDK might not be installed:

+<div class="tweet" tweetID="1219927279977017344">What about build servers?
+They are always behind, so in most of my OSS projects I need to ensure I download the right SDK.</div>

 Now, many will say that there is the [_Use .NET Core_ task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/tool/dotnet-core-tool-installer?view=azure-devops) that will perform an [install according to the `global.json`](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json?tabs=netcore3x#globaljson-schema) file, but this approach has several disadvantages.
 Firstly, a similar task **might not exist on the particular build server** we're using.
 Also, predefined tasks tend to be **very inflexible** and eventually force us to use [hacky workarounds](https://github.com/actions/setup-dotnet/issues/25#issuecomment-646925506) or reconsider going back to shell scripts:

 <div class="tweet" tweetID="1274641221693169664">I cannot believe that it is not officially supported by Github actions to have multiple versions of the .NET Core SDK installed.</div>